 For example, we have been able to assess the heterogeneity within the T cell population from cancer patients peripheral blood unveiling the differences in the population composition and relative gene expression patterns compared to healthy donors and at different disease stages.
 We have observed specific cell clustering in T cells from healthy or pathological tissues, providing the opportunity to select specific genes that can be validated as potential new biomarkers.

-The expression of these selected cell surface markers are presently assessed using the DEPArray technology that allow us to sort rare PICs (Pathogenic Immune Circulating cells) present in peripheral blood of cancer patients.
 These approaches are not limited to cancer but can be extended to every novel biomarker for any immune-mediated disease.